-Figure 2: Example of samples from a Gaussian process prior and posterior.
+Fig. 3.
+Samples from a Gaussian process prior and posterior.
 Grey lines indicate samples from the GP.
 Black dots mark empirical observations.
 The dark grey line marks the current mean of the GP.
 The red triangle shows the prediction for the new input point.

-1In fact, simple Bayesian linear regression can be recovered by using a linear kernel $k(x,x')=\sigma_b^2+\sigma_f^2(x-c)(x'-c)$ linear combination of the features.
-Therefore, a conceptually infinite parameter space boils down to a finite sum when making predictions.
-This sum only depends on the chosen kernel k and the data \mathcal{D}t observed thus far (Kac and Siegert, 1947).
+down to a finite sum when making predictions.
+This sum only depends on the chosen kernel k and the data $\mathcal{D}t$ observed thus far (Kac & Siegert, 1947).
 This is why Gaussian process regression is referred to as a non-parametric technique.
-It is not the case that this regression approach has no parameters.
-Actually, it has theoretically as many parameters w as there are observations.
-However, in making predictions, we only use a finite sum over all past observations.
-Details for generating a prediction for $x = 3$ given a radial basis function kernel with length scale $\lambda = 1$, and observation variance $\sigma{\epsilon}^2 = 0.01$ are provided in Table 3.
+It is not the case that this regression approach has no parameters; actually, it has theoretically as many parameters w as there are observations.
+However, making predictions involves only a finite sum over all past observations.
+Details for generating a prediction for $x{\star}=3$ given a radial basis function kernel with length scale $\lambda=1$ , observation variance $\sigma\epsilon^2=0.01$ , and signal variance $\sigma_f^2=1$ are provided in Table 3.